Shikharmall/Assignment1-weatherApp/README.md

      npm run dev

 ## Features
-     Search city and get this weather data.
+     Search city and get its weather data(chart also included).
      Responsive Application.

 ## API USED